 A learner's permit enables new drivers to gain valuable firsthand driving experience under the supervision of a licensed adult.

-Basic Steps for Renewing Your Learner’s Permit
+Basic Steps to Applying for Your Learner's Permit

-If you want to renew your learner’s permit, follow these simple steps.
+To obtain your learner's permit, follow these simple steps.

 - Go to your local Department of Motor Vehicles (DMV) branch.
 Some places require an appointment for the permit test, so be sure to call ahead.